RexRonin/RexRonin.github.io/_posts/2015-01-16-droid-rage-v1.markdown

 tags: rage android google fragment lifecycle
 ---

 I'm sitting in the courtyard at the back of my house listening to Interpol's "Everything is Wrong" because it suits my mood.
-I'm taking a little break from working on the Android app for my startup because I nearly flipped my keyboard in anger at discovering yet another little landmine the Android Dev Team decided to lay for unwary users of their framework.
+I'm taking a little break from working on the Android app for my startup because I nearly flipped my keyboard in anger at discovering yet another little trap the Android Dev Team decided to lay for unwary users of their framework.
 So I have decided instead to spend my time seeing if I can get a new entry added to the rotation of programmer slang:

->'droid Rage
+>####'droid Rage:
 >The anger an Android developer feels on a weekly basis at discovering yet another landmine in the Android Framework; Pun on "'roid Rage";

 So what caused me to nearly flip my keyboard?
 [This](http://stackoverflow.com/questions/11353075/how-can-i-maintain-fragment-state-when-added-to-the-back-stack).
 So why is the fragment transaction pop from backstack behaviour so fury inducing?
 Where do I start?
 The thing that made me so angry is that this behaviour means that I need *yet another* nested if statement in the code that initialises my fragments.
 It is also *yet another* wildly inconsistent behaviour pattern in this framework.
 So any fragment you write really has to handle the following in their onCreateView function: